aces/Loris/modules/instrument_manager/README.md

 to install instruments created from the instrument builder without backend access.

+Instrument data can be uploaded from a csv file.
+A template with the expected headers can be downloaded.

-It provides overview of the "health" of the various MySQL instrument tables and whether or not they are in sync with the instrument as it exists on the filesystem or not.
+It provides overview of the "health" of the various MySQL instrument tables and whether they are in sync with the instrument as it exists on the filesystem or not.
 However, the checks are only possible for LINST (instrument builder) instruments, as the appropriate state of database tables can not easily be statically determined for PHP instruments.

 ## Intended Users